Modern Latin-Inspired Interiors & Resin Sculptures by Marcela Cure

 marcela cure

 My mother was an artist and I had always been drawn to art and design, often spending hours eying design magazines we had at home.
 So it was only natural that after graduating from engineering, I began to organically gravitate towards interior design and work on commissioned projects.
-My eclectic, upbeat, and Latin-rooted interpretations of contemporaneity across residential and hospitality projects were a canvas to my subsequent sculptural explorations.
+My eclectic, upbeat, and modern Latin-inspired interior design approach of contemporaneity across residential and hospitality projects, where my eclectic interiors became a canvas to my sculptural explorations.
 The incorporation of these décor and collectible design pieces my studio broadened and established my practice as a multidimensional exercise in design.
 Simultaneously, it introduced almost paradoxical studies of craft in geometry and femininity in materiality.

 designeers